Holidays and PTSD: Documenting the “Social Impairment”

 For many civilians, December is a time of joy.
 For veterans with PTSD, it can be a gauntlet of hypervigilance, crowded spaces, and fireworks/noises.

 If you find yourself isolating, avoiding family gatherings, or experiencing increased irritability this month, it is not just a “bad mood.”
-It is evidence.
+It is important clinical evidence of your current functional limitations.

 Understanding “Social Impairment”

-The VA rates mental health based on “Occupational and Social Impairment.”
+Medical evaluations for mental health conditions often focus on “Occupational and Social Impairment.”

-• 30% Rating: Occasional decrease in work efficiency.
+• 30% Criteria: Occasional decrease in work efficiency.

-• 70% Rating: Deficiencies in most areas, such as work, school, family relations, judgment, thinking, or mood.
+• 70% Criteria: Deficiencies in most areas, such as work, school, family relations, judgment, thinking, or mood.

 Documenting the Struggle